Checkstyle

 Checkstyle is a static code analysis tool used in software development for checking if Java source code is compliant with specified coding rules.

-Originally developed by Oliver Burn back in 2001, the project is maintained by a team of developers from around the world.
+Originally developed by Oliver Burn in 2001, the project is maintained by a team of developers from around the world.

-The current stable release is version 12.1.2 which supports Java versions from 17.
+The current stable release is version 13.0.0 which supports Java versions from 21.

 Advantages and limits

 The programming style adopted by a software development project can help to ensure that the code is compliant with good programming practices which improve the quality, readability, and re-usability of the code and may reduce the cost of development.
 The checks performed by Checkstyle are mainly limited to the presentation of the code.
 These checks do not confirm the correctness or completeness of the code.
 Checkstyle rules are not programming style, they are merely rules for formatting the code.

 Examples of available modules

 Checkstyle defines a set of available modules, each of which provides rules checking with a configurable level of strictness (mandatory, optional...).
 Each rule can raise notifications, warnings, and errors.
 For example, Checkstyle can examine the following: